-PayPal used growth hacking to put a promotional system in place to give users $20, $15, or $5 just for signing up.
-Eventually, the incentives disappeared but people kept joining.
+PayPal used growth hacking to put a promotional system in place to give users $5, $15 or $20 just for signing up.
+Eventually, the incentives disappeared, but people kept joining.

 - Plan for growing pains.
-A successful growth hacking strategy affects how you operate – foresee the resources you’ll need for hiring, training, scaling, supply, and more.
+A successful growth hacking strategy affects how you operate, so think about the resources you’ll need for hiring, training, scaling, supply and more.

 - Avoid short-term promotions.
-These types of strategies will not sustain growth, and your revenue will instead see a large spike that may not be able to be duplicated or be sustained.
+Those types of strategies will not sustain growth.
+Your revenue may see a large spike, but you may not be able to duplicate or sustain those spikes.
 For example, special pricing promotions for limited membership seats or product coupons.
-These types of campaigns will generate high initial growth rates but leave your audience waiting for the next big promotion.
+Those types of campaigns will generate high initial growth rates, but leave your audience waiting for the next big promotion.

 - Consistency.
-This is the opposite of short-term growth hacking promotions.
-Strive to identify strategies that can become part of your service, product, or mission.
-This will enable your service/product to grow regularly at similar rates of strategy initiation.
+That's the opposite of short-term growth hacking promotions.
+Strive to identify strategies that can become part of your service, product or mission.
+That will enable your service or product to grow regularly at similar rates of strategy initiation.
 Yelp and Box.com are a few examples of a consistent growth hacking strategy.

 - Don’t force it.
-For some industries or products, growth hacking doesn’t make sense.
-This could be due to the company mission, product / service use, or competitive landscape.
+For some products or industries, growth hacking doesn’t make sense.
+That could be due to the company mission, product / service use, or competitive landscape.

 - Follow the road less traveled.
-Defer from relying on case studies or past successes when devising a growth hacking strategy.
+Don't rely on case studies or past successes when devising a growth hacking strategy.
 Odds are, it isn’t going to work for your business the same way it did for the originating business.
-The whole idea behind growth hacking is to be innovative or looking at a problem differently.
-A book I recommend to read is Idea Links – it’s great insight on how to think differently in a world where there are increasingly fewer “new ideas”.
+The whole idea behind growth hacking is to be innovative or look at a problem differently.
+A book I recommend reading is Idea Links by Jim Link.
+It provides great insight on how to think differently in a world where there are increasingly fewer “new ideas.”

 - Hire better marketers and salespeople.
 Don’t hire a growth hacker or try to train someone to think like a growth hacker.
 Everything I’ve mentioned in this article has been related to real life marketing and sales strategies.
-Growing a product/service is a frame of mind.
-It is the same frame of mind as a valuable marketer or salesperson has.
+Growing a product or service is a frame of mind.
+It's the same frame of mind that a valuable marketer or salesperson has.
 Look for people who have one goal in mind: growth.
 You should also look for people who balance that individual.